Clicky Skip to Content

 • My debit card has been deactivated due to a low balance.

-• I deactivated my Instagram account so that I can focus on my exams in a better way.
+• I deactivated my Instagram account so that I could focus on my exams in a better way.

 These examples will help you better understand the meaning of this word.